 But if, for example, you are facing a reinstatement of removal and you find some controversy as to whether the way you reentered the country was really illegal, then different jurisdictions might disagree on the issue.

-This may be the most complicated legal process you will ever face.
+This could be the most complicated legal process you will ever face.
 You will need the assistance of a very experienced immigration attorney.